max-hana/WeatherStation_IoT_Core/README.md

 # Weather Station for IoT Core

-This project is made from the AndroidThings sample project, Weather Station hosted [here](https://github.com/AndroidThings/).
+This project is made from the AndroidThings sample project "Weather Station" hosted [here](https://github.com/AndroidThings/).

 These are the only differences:
 - Sends data to IoT Core instead of PubSub.